swiftype/swiftype-autocomplete-jquery/README.md

 #### Fetching additional data

 To specify the additional fields you would like returned from the API, set the `fetchFields` attribute in the options dictionary to a comma-delimited list of the fields you want.
-For example, if you have indexed a `subtitle` and `url` for each document in your index, you can ask to have them returned as follows:
+For example, if you have indexed a `title`, `author`, and `price` for each document in your index, you can ask to have them returned as follows:

 	$('#st-search-input').swiftype({
 		fetchFields: 'title,author,price',